RavensbourneWebMedia/UX-design/sessions/06/README.md

 * what tasks will you ask testers to perform?
 * what context questions will you ask them at the beginning?

-[Here is an example user-testing guide](https://docs.google.com/document/d/1BFktaf9BfkCLFq1ONkfNRJ4tIUZNB6BvOTxzZkVeAso/edit?usp=sharing) from Johnny at Campus Society.
+[Here is an example user-testing guide](https://docs.google.com/document/d/1BFktaf9BfkCLFq1ONkfNRJ4tIUZNB6BvOTxzZkVeAso/edit?usp=sharing) from an industry contact.
+Can you use this as a basis for your own user testing template.

 # Homework